TantikornC/Disaster-Classification/README.md

 </p>
 <p align="center">Word Cloud for Keywords</p>

 - **Keywords:** A word cloud was generated from the `keyword` column to identify the most common keywords associated with disaster-related tweets.
-This visualization highlighted terms such as "hostage," "derailment," "flood," "forest fire," and "typhoon."
+This visualization highlighted terms such as "hostage", "derailment", "flood", "forest fire", and "typhoon".
 The size of each word in the cloud represents its frequency, with larger words indicating more common keywords in the dataset.
 This visualization emphasized the variety and prevalence of different disaster types discussed in the tweets, providing a visual representation of the critical themes identified during data exploration.

 <p align="center">
   <img src="./assets/images/wordcloud_locations.png" alt="Word Cloud for Locations"/>